-The CHC Distance Education Plan 2016-2020 initiatives also support the College's EMP strategic directions and goals.
+The Crafton Hills College Distance Education Plan 2016-2020 initiatives also support the College's EMP strategic directions and goals.
 The initiatives and related goals and objectives will be reviewed annually and updated as needed to support emerging state and national standards as well as new technological trends.

-The college wide adoption of this revised plan serves as an acknowledgement by the CHC Administrators, faculty and staff that these initiatives will promote student success and quality of instruction in Distance Education.
+The college-wide adoption of this revised plan serves as an acknowledgement by the Crafton Hills College administrators, faculty and staff that these initiatives will promote student success and quality of instruction in Distance Education.